Stability for linearized gravity on the Kerr spacetime: The linearized Einstein equation

 which can be rewritten as a transport equation for $G_{10'}$.
-Furthermore, one can rescale $G_{10'}$ to produce a boost-weight zero quantity $\widehat{G}_1$ such that the contribution from the linearized angular momentum in ORG gauge is $r$ independent, cf. section \ref{sec:LinMass}.
+Furthermore, one can rescale $G_{10'}$ to produce a boost-weight zero quantity $\widehat{G}_1$ in \eqref{eq:BoostWeightZeroQuantitiesG1} such that the contribution from the linearized angular momentum in ORG gauge is $r$ independent, cf. \eqref{eq:LinAngMomentumG} and \eqref{eq:LinAngMomentumGhat}.
 This also eliminates the lower-order terms to yield the transport equation \eqref{eq:TransEqG10}.

 The transport equation for $\tilde{\beta}'$ is complicated. $\hat{\beta}' = \bar\kappa_{1'}\overline{\tilde{\beta}}$ satisfies a much simpler equation arising from the complex conjugate of \eqref{eq:AEinsteinC} subject to the ORG conditions \eqref{eq:ORGcondGHP} and \eqref{eq:ORGlinconnectioncoeffConseq}.
 The rescaling eliminates the lower-order term.
 However, $\hat{\beta}'$ can be reexpressed in terms of $\tilde{\beta}'$, and the already controlled quantities $\hat{\tau}'$, $\hat{G}_1$, and $\hat{G}_0$ using \eqref{eq:Areality} and